BBaysinger/bb-portfolio/README.md

 Jump to the complete list of conveniences: Deployment conveniences catalog.

-## 🧠 Deployment Orchestrator & Infrastructure Automation
+## 🧠 Deployment Orchestrator & Infrastructure Automation (Support Layer)

 This project features a **custom deployment orchestrator** designed to unify AWS provisioning, Docker-based container management, and CI/CD workflows into a single command-line experience.
 The orchestrator bridges the gap between Terraform infrastructure management, GitHub Actions automation, and runtime configuration on EC2.